pSujalp/Unreal-Engine-Optimsed-Template-Blank-Project/README.md

 ### Already made a project?
-Then just go to `Config/DefaultEngine.ini`
+Then just go to `Config/DefaultEngine.ini` of this current Github repo project

-`Copy [/Script/Engine.RendererSettings] part till the next [] and paste into your DefaultEngine.ini of the project you are working into `
+`Copy [/Script/Engine.RendererSettings] part till the next [] and paste into your DefaultEngine.ini  you are working into the project you are working on your local PC .